mwduncan2018/SafeAppDemoAutomation/README.md

 + @FindAll({ @FindBy(name="blackops"), @FindBy(id="mw3"), @FindBy(className="btn-warning") })
 ```
 ## Scenario Context - Picocontainer
-###### Sharing test state between step definitions can be done using picocontainer (http://www.thinkcode.se/blog/2017/04/01/sharing-state-between-steps-in-cucumberjvm-using-picocontainer).
+###### Sharing test state between step definitions and test hooks ("before each scenario" and "after each scenario") for each individual scenario can be done using picocontainer (http://www.thinkcode.se/blog/2017/04/01/sharing-state-between-steps-in-cucumberjvm-using-picocontainer).
 Picocontainer will invisibly handle the dependency injection that allows shared state between the steps of a scenario.
 To use picocontainer, do the following.
 ###### 1) Create a ScenarioContext class
 ###### 2) Each step definition class has a private ScenarioContext class.
 ###### 3) Each step definition class has a constructor that takes ScenarioContext as a parameter and assigns it to the private ScenarioContext.
+###### 4) The Hooks class a private ScenarioContext class.
+###### 5) The Hooks class has a constructor that takes ScenarioContext as a parameter and assigns it to the private ScenarioContext.
 ###### 4) Put picocontainer in the pom.xml file.
 		<dependency>
 			<groupId>io.cucumber</groupId>